smart-data-models/dataModel.Environment/NightSkyQuality/doc/spec_JA.md

         model: https://schema.org/Text
         type: Property
     battery:
-      description: 'Property.
-Voltage provided by the battery.
-Changes relative to the  Units:''millivolts (mV)'''
+      description: Voltage provided by the battery
       type: number
       x-ngsi:
         type: Property
         units: Changes relative to the  millivolts (mV)
     batteryLevel:
-      description: 'Property.
-Model:''https://schema.org/Number''.
-Device battery level.
+      description: Device battery level.
 It must be equal to 1.0 when battery is full.
-0.0 when battery is empty. -1 when transiently cannot be determined.'
+0.0 when battery is empty. -1 when transiently cannot be determined
       oneOf:
         - maximum: 1
           minimum: 0